 Beavers also have the potential to reduce flooding - their activities such as building dams and digging water channels enable the land around them to hold more water.
 This means that during very heavy rainfall water doesn't flow as quickly into rivers, which will help prevent them overflowing and bursting their banks.

 This same activity helps make river water cleaner.
-Slowing the flow of the water helps to filter it, causing soil sediment and pollutants to settle at the bottom of waterways, essentially trapping them away.
+Slowing the flow of the water helps to filter it, causing soil sediment and pollutants to settle at the bottom of beaver ponds, essentially trapping them away.

 Further information on the potential benefits of beavers are well described on The Wildlife Trusts’ website page Why bring back the beaver?
 Publications on the Scottish Beaver Trial, Devon Beaver Project and Welsh Beaver Project are all available to download here.